Do you need to be rich to travel the world?

 A lot of people have been asking me how I fund my language-learning travels – did I win the lottery?
 Do I have really rich parents that pay for everything?
-Maybe I sell property or invest in the stock market?
+Maybe I donate a lot of plasma, sell property or invest in the stock market?

-Actually, I’ve got quite a normal job that you would rarely associate with a perpetual traveller.
-I’ve actually been working as a freelance translator for several years, and here is all info about how to become a location-independent freelance translator!
+Actually, for many of my travels, I had quite normal jobs that you would rarely associate with a perpetual traveler.
+I worked as a freelance translator for several years, and here is all info about how to become a location-independent freelance translator!

 Your laptop can be your office

 There are plenty of challenges of course, so there is a certain risk to it.
-Even this summer I have had hugely reduced workflow, but I am working around it and always learning to adapt.
 I consider a life stuck in a job that you dislike and always wondering “what if” to be much more risky to your health and stress levels than actually attempting to live your life the way you want to!

 You can teach English!